Weather forecasting for Operation Overlord: Choice of date for Overlord

 Originally 1 May 1944 was proposed at the Trident Conference attended by Roosevelt and Churchill in May 1943, but when the invasion force was expanded from landing three divisions to landing five divisions (as proposed by Eisenhower and Montgomery), it was delayed to acquire the extra landing craft needed.
 This allowed more time for air attacks on the defences.
 Suitable dates were 21–23 May, 5–7 June, 19–21 June and 3–5 July 1944 according to Admiral Alan Kirk.

 At the Tehran Conference in November–December 1943, Thursday 1 June 1944 was tentatively chosen.
 For long-term planning it was called Y-day, so D-day must be Y plus 4, 5 or 6.
 As the assault machinery must be set in motion two days before the event, D-day must be decided by Y plus 2.
 For early June there were only three days (5, 6 and 7 June).
 For H-Hour (the hour of landing) one hour of daylight was needed beforehand.
-Stagg had said they might have to wait 150 years for the perfect weather which would please everyone, and also that a full moon and early low tide could be guaranteed on the 4th, 5th, 6th and 7 June.
+Stagg had said they might have to wait 150 years for the perfect weather which would please everyone, and also that a full moon and early low tide could be guaranteed on 4, 5, 6 and 7 June.

 On 17 May 1944 Eisenhower chose 5 June which allowed the possibility of postponing for one or two days, although the convoys might have to be refuelled for 7 June.
 For 5 June, units from the north would have to depart on 3 June to arrive in time.
 The first to depart were the blockships to be sunk off the Normandy coast that sailed south from their Scottish ports on 31 May 1944.
 With bad weather on 5 June the operation was postponed for a day to 6 June, and then a slight break in the weather was predicted.
 As many ships had to depart one or two days beforehand some were held at sea.
 The bad weather had led German commanders to rule out an invasion then, so the Allied landings took them by surprise.

 The next suitable dates with the right combination of tides (but without a full moon, desirable for the airborne troops) would have been 18 to 20 June.
 On 17 June the team forecasts were all for good weather, but on 18 June the worst storm for forty years arrived, which would have made the initial landings impossible.
 Eisenhower later said to Stagg: "I thank the gods of war we went when we did".

 Monday 29 May to Wednesday 31 May

 Weather conditions were excellent on the 20th, and Stagg gave an optimistic long-range forecast for the first week of June.
-Admiral Ramsay noted "another boiling hot day" on Tuesday but "slightly cooler" on Wednesday.
+Ramsay noted "another boiling hot day" on Tuesday but "slightly cooler" on Wednesday.